hissain/youtuber-debunked/README.md

 ## Overview

 `ytdebunk` is a command-line tool that can be installed via `pip`.
+It takes a youtube video link as an argument and does a lots of works for you automatically.
 This repository contains the source code and a demonstration of its features.

 ### Current Features:
 - Download audio from YouTube videos.
 - Transcribe the audio content.
 - Optionally enhance the transcription using the **Gemini API**.
 - Optionally detect logical faults in the transcription using the **Gemini API**.
+- Store the audio, transcription and logical errors in local folder

-- A Streamlit-based demo application.
+There is also a Streamlit-based demo application.

 ### Upcoming Features:
 - Classifying assertive claims within the transcription.